-Sexual violence: using force, threats or intimidation to make the woman perform sexual acts, having sex with her when she doesn't want to have sex, any degrading treatment based on her sexual orientation.
+Sexual abuse: using force, threats or intimidation to make the woman perform sexual acts, having sex with her when she doesn't want to have sex, any degrading treatment based on her sexual orientation.

-Physical violence: punching, slapping, hitting, biting, pinching, kicking, pulling hair out, pushing, shoving, burning, strangling.
+Physical abuse: punching, slapping, hitting, biting, pinching, kicking, pulling hair out, pushing, shoving, burning, strangling.

 Denial: saying the abuse doesn't happen, saying you caused the abusive behaviour, being publicly gentle and patient, crying and begging for forgiveness, saying it will never happen again.